coldshrine/study-notes/talks/tdd-where-did-it-all-go-wrong.md

 We can be in the motorway driving in the fifth gear, that's may be the operational mode while developing, but sometimes we need to start changing down the gears.

 Fifth gear is "obvious implementation", we can go straight to green.
 You may write unnecessary code.

+Fourth gear is "we are writing code nicely", we start to think we don't know how to get to the solution so write some tests, some implementation details (drilling tests) to see how it may look.
+You need to think about behaviour.
+Maybe you want to remove those implementation tests once you finish with the behaviour.